PepeTapia/362group2/README.md

 # Iteration 4:
 ### **List of things done:**
 Brandon:
-- fixed login system using CloudSQL
+- reimplement CloudSQL for login system
 - added dedicated bucket for each user
 - merged Ramiro's intro page to project